iqb/SubStream/README.md

 ## Issues/pull requests

-This repository is a subtree split of the [iqb/Morgue](https://github.com/iqb/Morgue) repository so it can be required as a stand alone package via composer.
+This repository is a subtree split of the [iqb/Morgue](https://github.com/iqb/Morgue) repository so it can be required as a standalone package via composer.
 To open an issues or pull request, please go to the [iqb/Morgue](https://github.com/iqb/Morgue) repository.

 ## Installation